It’s been a while, hasn’t it?

 Previous singles A Moment With You and Irresistible are unlikely to make a re-appearance on the tracklist.

-Andrew has recorded a version of the David Essex hit, A Winter’s Tale, giving the track a much darker tone to it’s somewhat sinister original lyrics that David had cheerfully recorded years before.
+Andrew has recorded a version of the David Essex hit, A Winter’s Tale, giving the track a much darker tone to it’s somewhat sinister original lyrics that David had cheerfully recorded in 1983.